ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Nonce Claim (nonce) {#nonce}

-All EATs MUST provide for freshness, i.e., replay attack protection.
-See the extensive discussion describing several options for providing freshness in Section 10 of RATS Architecture {{RATS.Architecture}}.
-The nonce claim described here is one commonly used option.

 This claim is either a single byte or text string or an array of byte or text strings.
 The array is to accommodate multistage EAT verification and consumption.

-A claim named "nonce" is previously defined and registered with IANA for JWT, but MUST not be used in an EAT.
+A claim named "nonce" is previously defined and registered with IANA for JWT, but MUST NOT be used in an EAT.
 It does not support multiple nonces.
 No previous nonce claim was defined for CWT.